Sorry, this program is not available for local students.

 Combine technical engineering solutions within the computer and network engineering sphere with the core knowledge required to successfully manage modern organisations.

-Computer and network engineers equipped with business management knowledge and entrepreneurial mindset and skills devise engineering solutions that make businesses more productive and competitive.
+Computer and network engineers equipped with management and entrepreneurial skills are able to devise engineering solutions that make businesses more productive and competitive.
 They can work with organisations to improve an existing product and/or a system, or integrate more than one system so that the whole works more efficiently.

 Engineers in these fields work with professionals in project teams in manufacturing, automation, agriculture, transport, education, medicine and environmental monitoring.